 Include: turface, leca, pumice, perlite, lava rock, and sand.

-Inorganic compounds open the soil up and improve drainage and airflow improving the overall oxygen level in the root zone
+Inorganic compounds open the soil up, provide structure, improve drainage and allow for airflow that has the effect of improving oxygen at the root zone

 2) Nutrients (Short Term + Long Term)